Abu Dhabi’s state fund just opened for business, right in San Francisco

 The Mubadala Ventures Fund plans to invest in founder-led companies, according to Ibrahim Ajami, head of its unit.
 The idea is to fund Series A-stage deals and later, and to ultimately assemble a portfolio of roughly 25 companies that are based in North American and Europe.

-Several other foreign funds, such as Qatar’s and Malaysia’s, have also recently opened offices in San Francisco, notes Recode.

-The Mubadala Investment Company isn’t a complete stranger to tech, it should be noted, and it knows chips particularly well.
+The Mubadala Investment Company isn’t a complete stranger to tech, though it may understand chips especially well.

 It’s an investor, for example, in Aquantia, a 13-year-old, San Jose, Ca.-based Ethernet manufacturer that last week filed to raise $86 million in an IPO.